 Contact the church: 714-529-5544 ext.
 484 and a facilitator will return your call.

 An on-going, continuous support group for wives whose marriages have experienced any form of sexual betrayal.
 This confidential group will use a Christian curriculum and be led by trained and experienced facilitators.

 Men of Moral Integrity

 A confidential, life-building, shame free, ongoing and continuous support group for men struggling with sexual temptations and addiction.
 We are a group of men, led by men, to support other men, and at the center of it will be Jesus, who can be trusted above all others.
-To join, simply call the church office,714-529-5544, and ask for ext.
-614. After being transferred to a voicemail recording, leave a number for a return call.
-You will be contacted by the group’s facilitator for a brief appointment and group meeting location.
+Leave a message at the number above and group’s facilitator will contact you for a brief appointment and group meeting location.